chrisfrohmaier/LBL2015/README.md

 ##PTFNAME but no Type
 We want to answer the question about whether there is anything in with a ptfname but not a spectroscopic classification of a Ia.

 We queried the database for objects classified as a supernova but no further typing.
 We found a handful of objects and typed each one by hand.

-There were no Ias.
+**There were no SNe Ia**

 ##Comparing the Simulated Ia input parameters to the sncosmo fits
 I have created 3 new tables on the sngroup server called `inout_*`.
 These tables store simulated light curve data.